Jack-Etheredge/Predicting-early-hospital-readmissions/README.md

 Blog post [here](https://jack-etheredge.github.io/predicting-patient-readmission/).

-## Models compared:

-Logistic regression

-Linear Support vector machine (SVM)

-SVM with radial basis function (RBF) kernel

-K-Nearest Neighbors (KNN)

-Decision Tree

-Boosted Trees

-Random Forest

-Gaussian Naive Bayes

-Bernoulli Naive Bayes

 ## Data cleaning:

-Replaced ID codes with their descriptions
+1. Replaced ID codes with their descriptions

-Removed expired patients (since this unfairly increased model performance, as they were never readmitted)
+2. Removed expired patients (since this unfairly increased model performance, as they were never readmitted)

-Removed repeated patients (since this violated independence between observations)
+3. Removed repeated patients (since this violated independence between observations)

-I turned reduced the three initial classes into a binary classification problem.
+4. Turned the multi-class problem into a binary classification problem.

+I turned reduced the three initial classes (Not readmitted, readmitted >30 day, readmitted <30 days) into a binary classification problem (Not readmitted <30 days, Readmitted <30 days).
+This decision was motivated largely by hospital cost incentives and is a more practically addressed problem at the level of patient health as well (you're much more likely to be able to avoid a <30 day readmission than a 30-90 day readmission).
+90 day readmission is another common metric that is used in healthcare, so it's possible that's the range for the >30 day class, but I'm left to infer that, since as best as I could tell, this is not stated/clarified in the original paper.

 ## Dealing with class imbalance:

-Stratified test/train split
+1. Stratified test/train split

-SMOTE oversampling
+2. SMOTE oversampling

-Random undersampling
+3. Random undersampling

 Roughly 8 times as many patients in the dataset are not readmitted early, so test/train split was always performed stratified and I compared the performance of balanced class weights, SMOTE oversampling, and random undersampling with most of the models.

+## Models compared:

+1. Logistic regression

+2. Linear Support vector machine (SVM)

+3. SVM with radial basis function (RBF) kernel

+4. K-Nearest Neighbors (KNN)

+5. Decision Tree

+6. Boosted Trees

+7. Random Forest

+8. Gaussian Naive Bayes

+9. Bernoulli Naive Bayes

 ## Random forest: